serser152/tg_news_grabber/README.md

-# tg_news_grabber
-Collect financial news from telegram channels to postgres DB
+### Finance news grabber from telegram channels

+This is a part of 2023 Finam trade bot project.
+Grabber collecting new to a postgres db.